ghwfluffy/fluffycoin/README.md

 ### Trinkets

-NFTs and other objects can be minted and exchanged on the blockchain using a trinket transaction.
+NFTs can be minted and exchanged on the blockchain using a trinket transaction.
 There are some defined trinket formats that allow minting of on-chain or off-chain images as NFTs.
 Minting an NFT as an on-chain image requires a significant transaction fee depending on the size of the image.
 Absolutely any unique string of bytes be converted into an NFT.

 ### Lottery

 New coins are exclusively minted through a lottery system.
 The lottery system is used to regulate how many total fluffycoins exist in the ecosystem.
 There is no specific maximum or minimum number of coins in the ecosystem, it scales based on the overall volume of transactions on the network.
 This ensures the more people that use the network, the more coins are available to enable transactions.

 Anyone can submit a Lottery Ticket transaction to create a new lottery ticket.
-The price of the lottery ticket is dynamic, and the more coins spent scales the amount received if the ticket is chosen as a winner but not the chance of winning.
+The price of the lottery ticket is chosen by the buyer, and the more coins spent scales the amount received if the ticket is chosen as a winner but not the chance of winning.
 Every Reconciliation Block triggers a new lottery drawing with the results based on the entropy of all transactions since the previous Reconciliation Block.

 ### Loans